US intel warns China could dominate advanced technologies

 The center’s officer for emerging and disruptive technologies, Edward You, noted the investment of Chinese companies in U.S. and European biotechnology and pharmaceutics.

-WuXi Biologics, headquartered in Hong Kong, has since 2019 built a vaccine manufacturing facility in Ireland, announced plans for a production facility in Massachusetts and acquired a Bayer plant in Germany.
+WuXi Biologics has since 2019 built a vaccine manufacturing facility in Ireland, announced plans for a production facility in Massachusetts and acquired a Bayer plant in Germany.
 Officials on Thursday did not disclose any information linking those acquisitions to Beijing’s influence but said they were part of a broader pattern by Chinese medical companies.

 Chinese companies have also offered COVID-19 testing kits and genetic testing in the U.S., meeting federal privacy standards and other regulations, You said.
 But the data collected by companies with ties to China could ultimately end up in the hands of Beijing, You said.

-Note: This story deletes an incorrect reference to WuXi Biologics being headquartered in Hong Kong.